-A. No, in order for parents to have access to a student's records or perform any transactions on a student's behalf, a signed release form (Authorization to Release Student Information) must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must added to the student's electronic record in MCC's database.
+No, in order for parents to have access to a student's records or perform any transactions on a student's behalf, a signed Authorization to Release Student Information form must be on file with the College or the student must qualify as a dependent under the guidelines of 34 C.F.R. §99.31 and a permission note must added to the student's electronic record in MCC's database.

-Q. A parent stops by Student Services and wants to register her daughter for several classes.
+Q. A parent stops by Student Services or Career and Academic Skills Center on the Fort Omaha Campus and wants to register her daughter for several classes.
 Can she do this?

-A. Only with the proper release form (Authorization to Release Student Information) indicating the parent may do so.
+Only with the proper Authorization to Release Student Information form indicating the parent may do so.